-C. Adapting k
+3.3.
+Adapting k

 One of the characteristics of our algorithm is that the nodes use only local information.
 The sensor nodes update their data locally as the network topology changes due to node mobility.
 The sensor nodes affiliated with an actor form the "affiliation area" of that actor.
 In other words, if the neighbors of a sensor node which are affiliated with an actor, have zero weights, then that sensor node cannot affiliate with that actor and it is out of the coverage area.
 When a sensor node is outside of all the affiliation areas, it is called an "unconnected node".

-Unconnected nodes with weight zero are physically able to exchange packets with neighbors that have weight zero, but there is no communication among these nodes.
-Therefore the selection of the k value for the actors is critical for the traffic and the energy consumption in the network.
+The selection of k value of the actors is critical for the traffic and the energy consumption in the network.
 In our algorithm, actor nodes adapt their k values according to their observations.
 In order to find k, each actor follows the following steps:

 - The k is initialized with a high value (depending on the size of the network area) at the actors.
-If the k value of an actor changes, the actor announces this change to the other actors via the backbone. - As the sensor nodes float into the reception range of actor nodes, they start to form and update their weight tables as shown in Figure 4.
-Actors also keep weight values for the other actors with the same method. - Each actor computes a k_u value for all of its neighbor actors as follows:
+If the k value of an actor changes, the actor announces this change to the other actors via the backbone. - As the sensor nodes float into the reception range of actor nodes, they start to form and update their weight tables as shown in Fig. 4.
+Actors also keep weight values for the other actors with the same method. - Each actor computes a $k_u$ value for all of its neighbor actors as follows: